 - A completed online application form

 - A copy of a valid passport.
-The passport must be issued by an eligible country.
+The passport must be machine-readable and issued by an eligible country.
 The validity of the passport must be of at least 6 months from the date of application

 - The payment of the E-visa application fee by debit or credit card

 Fortunately, the above documents can be uploaded at a later stage.
-This means that you don’t have to complete the Russia eVisa application and submit all documents in one session.
+This means that you don’t have to complete the Russia online visa application and submit all documents in one session.
 You can complete the application form without having all the documentation at hand — and make arrangements for the photo and health insurance, for example, at your convenience.

-Requirements for a traditional tourist visa for Russia can be stricter.
+Requirements for a traditional tourist visa for Russia can be considerably stricter.
 The visa Russia requirements for tourism involve submitting supporting documentation to prove the purpose of the trip is for leisure.
 Before applying, travelers are required to have already finalized their travel plans, made accommodation bookings and arranged tickets for attractions, festivals, etc.

 Travel Information about Russia